UPDATE: Read up on my updated list of the best online makeup and skincare stores in the Philippines as of September 2020 here.

 Anyway, I decided to list below a few online makeup stores in the Philippines where I’ve tried shopping from (or still shop from to this day!).
 These are all trustworthy shops that I vouch for, and haven’t encountered major problems with (the most is probably a delay in shipment, especially if it’s a pre-order).

 When I viewed my order history on BeautyMNL, I noticed that most of them were hair products and tools—like a straightening/curling iron from Vidal Sassoon and a curling iron from Herstyler.
-I invested in these two products for myself, and for whenever I got booked to do makeup gigs and clients would request for me to do really basic hair styling.
-They recently launched a fashion section, and I’m curious to see their selection of clothes!
+I invested in these two products for myself.
+Whenever I got booked to do makeup gigs and clients would request for me to do basic hair styling, I’d use these.
+If I want to stock up on my hygiene essentials and supplements, I just shop from BeautyMNL.

-From buying the Too Faced Chocolate Bar and Urban Decay Potion Primer, to restocking Benefit’s Porefessional a few times—Sephora is one of those shops that I always need to visit whenever I’m abroad.
-I remember the first time I entered a store in Malaysia, and my eyes and feelings were all over the place!
+Sephora is one of those shops that I always need to visit whenever I’m abroad.
+I still remember the first time I entered a store in Malaysia.
+My eyes and feelings were all over the place!
 It felt like a beauty girl’s Disneyland.
 So when they finally launched Sephora Philippines (online), it definitely put me back in my happy place.
-Apart from the products I mentioned, I also like to browse through other brands not easily available in the Philippines—to see if they’re worth buying.
+Apart from the products mentioned, I also like to browse through other brands not easily available in the Philippines.
+This is to see if they’re worth buying.
 I look forward to the day they open a brick-and-mortar here soon.

 DTC Makeup is my go-to for all things RCMA (short for Research Council of Makeup Artists).
 If you guys read my recent article on my staple makeup looks, or follow #GretasJunkyardMakeup on Instagram, you’ll know that I’m a huge sucker for their No-Color Powder (which is said to be an amazing dupe for Laura Mercier’s Translucent Powder) and 5-Part Series Favorites Foundation Palette.
 It’s an amazing source of products for professional makeup artists, and I highly recommend checking them out!